DIT168-V2V-responsibles/v2v-protocol/README.md

 ***Fields***
 * string ntpServerIp - A string containing the IP of the NTP server.

+##### Stop Follow Request
+This message is sent by a car to indicate that following must come to an end.
+Both the leading and the following vehicles are able to send this request.
+This message does not expect a response.

 #### 4.2 Leader Specific Requests

 ##### Status Update